Ayush19jain/Ayush19jain/README.md

 ## About Me

 I'm a developer who's comfortable on both sides of the stack.
 My projects span pharmacy inventory systems, tax filing platforms, and college portals — each one taught me something the next one relied on.

-I rebuilt the backend of TaxEase from scratch in Spring Boot after writing it in Node.js first — not because it broke, but because I wanted to actually understand the difference.
-That's kind of how I approach things.

 - Currently sharpening my skills in **system design** and **AWS Cloud**
 - Comfortable jumping between Java and JavaScript depending on what the project needs
 - I care about writing code that's readable by the next person, not just runnable by the machine